jarviscanada/jarvis_data_eng_AndresOsorio/linux_sql/README.md

 ./host_usage localhost 5432 host_agent username userpassword
 ```
 - **crontab**: this script creates a new cron job in the cron table; it makes
-    the script host_usage a cron job to be executed every minute automatically
+    the script [host_usage.sh](scripts/host_usage.sh) a cron job to be executed every minute automatically
 ```bash
 # to edit cron jobs - opens up a text editor to enter/edit cron jobs
 crontab -e